codesam2005/Java-Bank-Management-Swing-and-MySQL-/README.md

    );
    -----------------------------------

-5. Run `Signup.java` to begin registration.
+5. Run `login.java` to begin registration.
 6. After completing all forms, you can deposit, withdraw or change PIN.

 📍 NOTES